Associate Professor of Urban and Regional Planning

 PhD, University of Maryland-College Park,

-Professor Chakraborty typically teaches the following courses: Plan Making (UP 510), Regional Planning and Policy (UP594AC), and Communication for Planners (UP 312).
-In Spring 2013, he will also teach Environmental Policy and Planning (UP543).
-In the past, he has taught Growth Management, Microeconomics of Public Policy and Planning, and GIS.
-His courses stress the importance of critical thinking and collaboration, and the need to connect techniques learnt in the class to real world planning situations.
-Professor Chakraborty also serves as the Director of MUP Admissions.
+Professor Chakraborty teaches the following courses on a regular basis: Plan Making (UP 510), Regional Planning and Policy (UP 594AC/UP 547), and Communication for Planners (UP 312).
+Occasionally, he has offered Environmental Policy and Planning (UP 543), and study aborad courses.
+In the past, he has also taught Microeconomics of Public Policy and Planning, and GIS.
+His courses stress the importance of critical thinking and collaboration, and the need to connect techniques learnt in the class to real-world planning situations.

 Prior to his PhD, Professor Chakraborty received a master's degree in urban planning and policy from the University of Illinois at Chicago and a bachelor in architecture from the Indian Institute of Technology, Kharagpur.
 In the past, he has taught at the Johns Hopkins University and worked for the Chicago Transit Authority.
-In addition to DURP, at Illinois Chakraborty is associated with the Center for Global Studies, Center for South Asian and Middle Eastern Studies, Land use Evolution and impact Assessment Modeling Laboratory and the Urban and Regional Sustainability Lab.
-He is also an affiliate faculty of the National Center for Smart Growth and a member of the American Institute of Certified Planners (AICP).
+At Illinois, Chakraborty is also associated with the Center for Global Studies, Center for South Asian and Middle Eastern Studies.
+He is also an affiliate faculty of the National Center for Smart Growth Reserach and Education and a member of the American Institute of Certified Planners (AICP).

 Room M230, Temple Buell Hall

 611 Taft Drive, Champaign, IL 61820

 Phone: +220.127.116.1128; Fax: +18.104.22.1687

 - An evaluation of the influence of zoning and local regulatory environment on housing price and foreclosure risk (funded by the National Science Foundation, abstract)